Long Beach State takes on CSU Fullerton, aims to halt 8-game slide - WTOP News

 Fullerton, California; Thursday, 10 p.m.
 EST

-BOTTOM LINE: Long Beach State aims to end its eight-game losing streak with a victory over CSU Fullerton.
+BOTTOM LINE: Long Beach State heads into the matchup against CSU Fullerton as losers of eight straight games.

-The Titans are 1-0 on their home court.
-CSU Fullerton has a 1-0 record in games decided by less than 4 points.
+The Titans have gone 1-0 at home.
+CSU Fullerton is 1-2 when it turns the ball over less than its opponents and averages 12.6 turnovers per game.

 The Beach are 0-3 on the road.
-Long Beach State ranks seventh in the Big West giving up 72.7 points while holding opponents to 43.4% shooting.
+Long Beach State averages 13.8 turnovers per game and is 1-2 when committing fewer turnovers than opponents.

-CSU Fullerton averages 59.0 points per game, 13.7 fewer points than the 72.7 Long Beach State gives up.
+CSU Fullerton’s average of 4.5 made 3-pointers per game is 2.8 fewer made shots on average than the 7.3 per game Long Beach State gives up.
 Long Beach State averages 6.6 made 3-pointers per game this season, 1.8 fewer made shots on average than the 8.4 per game CSU Fullerton allows.

-The Titans and Beach face off Thursday for the first time in Big West play this season.
+The Titans and Beach square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Donovan Oday is scoring 10.9 points per game with 4.5 rebounds and 1.0 assist for the Titans.
+TOP PERFORMERS: Donovan Oday is shooting 34.2% and averaging 10.9 points for the Titans.

 Devin Askew is averaging 16.8 points and 3.7 assists for the Beach.